 Recap

-The short version of this tip would be: if you are unable to make your array and the value you want to look up the same format (both numeric or both text), these are some easy ways to get the results you want quickly and easily.
-The trick is changing the format of the thing you’re looking up, not changing the “array” you are looking it up in!
+The short version of this tip would be: when it is not possible to make the data array and the value to be found in the same format (both numeric or both text), these are some easy ways to get the results relatively quickly and easily.
+The trick is changing the format of the thing the user is looking up, not changing the "array" of data the user is looking it up in!

-Hopefully that makes sense and saves you some trouble in your formulas!
+Hopefully, that makes sense and saves some trouble in formulas!